scikit-learn-contrib/imbalanced-learn/README.rst

 Dependencies
 ~~~~~~~~~~~~

-imbalanced-learn is tested to work under Python 2.7 and Python 3.5, and
+imbalanced-learn is tested to work under Python 2.7 and Python 3.6, and
-3.6.
+3.7.
 The dependency requirements are based on the last scikit-learn release:

 * scipy(>=0.13.3)
 * numpy(>=1.8.2)
-* scikit-learn(>=0.19.0)
+* scikit-learn(>=0.20)
 * keras 2 (optional)
 * tensorflow (optional)

 Additionally, to run the examples, you need matplotlib(>=2.0.0) and
 pandas(>=0.22).

+**imbalanced-learn 0.4 is the last version to support Python 2.7**

 Installation
 ~~~~~~~~~~~~